Years 12 & 13

 What are the broad aims for all students in these two years?

-We aim for students to have a balance of depth, in subjects they choose to study intensively, and breadth of understanding in a wide range of learning areas.
+We aim for students to have a balance of depth in subjects they choose to study intensively, and breadth of understanding in a wide range of learning areas.
 During these two years, students should discover their strengths and build on them.
 They should find out what their passions and interests are and find paths to pursue them.
 They should be able to try a wide range of different areas of study.
 In Year 11, students should be well placed to make informed choices for the next phase of their education based on their strengths, skills, interests, passions and learning styles.
 We aim for students to enjoy the experience of school for its own sake and because students perform better in a climate of enjoyment.

 How and when are choices made?